 Here are just some great ideas for tours that allow travelers to escape to another country:

 12 days in Cambodia and you’ll almost be a local!
 Taken in Phnom Penh and see how Cambodia is evolving beyond its historical challenges.
 Explore the many spiritual sites of Siem Reap, including the world-renowned Angkor Wat.
 Mix with locals at the iconic Kompong Khleang Floating Village and dive into Battambang’s history, enjoying a thrilling bamboo train ride.
 Round out the tour with relaxing days on Koh Rong, Cambodia’s most beautiful beach.

 How about 10 days in Laos?
 A largely undiscovered gem in Indochina, 10 days in Laos offers the travel adventurer the opportunity to truly escape.
 Enjoy the unique and diverse traditions of Luang Prabang, Xieng Khouang, Vang Vieng and Vientiane and journey through the very best of Laos.
 With a more rustic feel than even other countries in Indochina, you’ll be enchanted by the scenic beauty, wildlife and village lifestyle, where you can engage with locals, enjoying the food, hospitality and markets.

 Experience the real Vietnam over 14 days.
-Work your way up from south to north starting in Ho Chi Minh City, visiting key destinations on the way: Can Tho in the Mekong Delta, beautiful Hoi An, Da Nang, Hue, and bustling Hanoi; mountainous Mai Chau, Pu Luong with its traditional villages, and wrap up your deep immersion experience with a cruise around the idyllic Halong Bay.
+Work your way up from the south to north starting in Ho Chi Minh City, visiting key destinations on the way: Can Tho in the Mekong Delta, beautiful Hoi An, Da Nang, Hue, and bustling Hanoi; mountainous Mai Chau, Pu Luong with its traditional villages, and wrap up your deep immersion experience with a cruise around the idyllic Halong Bay.